-I suppose it was inevitable that some of the more aggressive U.S. lending practices would make their way north of the border after our Big Five banks started buying up regional U.S. banks.
+I suppose it was inevitable that some of the more aggressive U.S. lending practices would make their way north of the border after our Big Six banks started buying up regional U.S. banks.

-It’s probably just too tempting when two-thirds of Canadian mortgage borrowers still walk into their local branch and sign the mortgage contract put in front of them with few questions asked about the fine-print terms and conditions.
-That kind of blind loyalty has been very profitable for the Big Five over the years.
+It was probably just too tempting when two-thirds of Canadian mortgage borrowers still walk into their local branch and sign the mortgage contract put in front of them with few specific questions asked about the fine-print terms and conditions.
+That kind of blind loyalty has been very profitable for the Big Six over the years.

-So why are Canadians always surprised when they learn later that the terms and conditions in their unread Big Five mortgage contracts are so heavily tilted in the bank’s favour?
+So why are Canadians always surprised when they later learn that the terms and conditions in their unread Big Six mortgage contracts are so heavily tilted in their bank’s favour?

 It is hereby agreed that the bank shall have the right at any time to appropriate any payment made as a temporary or permanent reduction of any portion of the Indebtedness whether the same be represented by open account, overdraft or by any bills, notes or other instruments and whether then due or to become due and may from time to time revoke or alter such appropriation and appropriate such payment as a temporary or permanent reduction of any other portion of the Indebtedness as in its sole and uncontrolled discretion it may see fit.